 MB BS (Hons 1) FRACP PhD

-Dr Nicholas Murray is a first class honours graduate of The University of Sydney (1996) and completed his postgraduate training at The Royal Prince Alfred and The Prince of Wales Hospitals.
+Dr Nicholas Murray is the Head of the Department of Respiratory and Sleep Medicine within the Prince of Wales Hospital.
+He is a first class honours graduate of The University of Sydney (1996) and completed his postgraduate training at The Royal Prince Alfred and The Prince of Wales Hospitals.
 Before and during his medical training, he completed three years of his Bachelor of Veterinary Science degree at a Distinction average and the first year of a Bachelor of Arts (English Literature) degree, also at a Distinction level.

 In 2005, he was awarded the Postgraduate Research Scholarship of the Prince of Wales Hospital Clinical School, and for 2006 to 2008, he was awarded a Postgraduate Scholarship by the National Health and Medical Research Council of Australia.
 In 2011, he was awarded his PhD in respiratory neurophysiology.
 Papers from his thesis have been presented throughout Australia, at the European Respiratory Society Annual Congress in Stockholm, and at the International Conference of the American Thoracic Society in San Diego.